Psychotherapist, Counsellor, Registered MBACP

 - Diploma in Psychodynamic Counselling.(BACP and WPF accredited)

 - WPF Foundation in Psychodynamic Counselling

-- CIPD Postgraduate Diploma in Management and Leadership, UWE, Bristol
+- CIPD Postgraduate Management Foundation Programme, UWE, Bristol

 - Senior Psychodynamic Counsellor, Intake Assessor and lead for all therapists and trainees working for Bristol based Psychodynamic Counselling Agency

 - Psychotherapist for Psychodynamic Counselling Agency at various Frome locations.

 - Psychotherapist in private practice, Bath.

 - Personal Tutor for Diploma students at Frome based Counselling Agency.